cloudmesh-community/sp19-516-124/project-report/report.md

 With the stated goal of this project being to interface with an Azure Virtual Machine using the Apache Libcloud Python library as well as the Microsoft CLI interface, there has been succees and challenges.
+This was not effort wasted in my opinion because it allow for the interaction with various points of technology.
+Additionally this process has provided me with a considerable amount of Azure adminstration knowledge the is critical when working with an Azure Cloud environment.

+Here is additional detail about the project and process:
 As Illustrated above, a Microsoft Azure environment has been successfully provisioned to admnistrator in order to interface with the Apache Libcloud ASM Driver and Azure CLI interface.